michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 At the beginning of a subsequent compilation session, we detect which inputs (=AST nodes) have changed by comparing them to the previous version.
-Given the graph and the set of changed input, we can easily find all cache entries that are not up-to-date anymore and just remove them from the cache:
+Given the graph and the set of changed inputs, we can easily find all cache entries that are not up-to-date anymore and just remove them from the cache:

 <!--